Skip to content

 How could telehealth help me?

-If you have high blood pressure, a monitor can help you measure your blood pressure at home and automatically send the results to your GP.
+A monitor can help you measure your blood pressure at home and automatically send the results to your GP.

-If you have asthma or chronic obstructive pulmonary disease, you can get a device that measures levels of oxygen in your blood to show how well you’re breathing.
-Your doctor or nurse can check these readings and give you help at an early stage.
+You can get a device that measures levels of oxygen in your blood to show how well you’re breathing.
+Your doctor or nurse can check these readings and, if needed, get you help at an early stage.

-If you get recurring urinary infections, a simple telehealth device can test for this.
+A simple telehealth device can test for this.
 You send the results electronically to your healthcare professional so you can get early treatment.

-Ask your GP, health visitor, or community nurse about what's available in your area and whether you’re suitable for telehealth monitoring.
+Ask your GP, health visitor or community nurse about what's available in your area and whether you’re suitable for telehealth monitoring.

 What is telecare?